Chykalophia/ClickUp-MCP-Server---Enhanced/docs/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of the ClickUp MCP Server seriously.
+We take the security of the ClickUp MCP Server - Enhanced seriously.
 If you believe you've found a security vulnerability, please follow these steps:

 1. **Do not disclose the vulnerability publicly**
 2. **Use GitHub's private vulnerability reporting feature**